jaqarrick/learning-algos/bfs.md

 "Bob, do you have an amp?
 If not, do any of your friends have one?"
 ["Alice", "Jake", "Greg", "Kate"]
 ```
 If Bob _has_ an amp, then I end the search early.
 But he doesn't, so I keep the search going.
-Alice has a couple musician friends Paula and Oman.
+Alice has a couple musician friends Paula and Omar.
 So I add them as well.
 ```
-["Alice", "Jake", "Greg", "Kate", "Paula", "Oman"]
+["Alice", "Jake", "Greg", "Kate", "Paula", "Omar"]
 ```
 What if I haven't had any luck with any of my friend's friends?
 We'll ask their friends.
-Oman has a couple music friends Jordan and Bob.
+Omar has a couple music friends Jordan and Bob.
 ```
-["Oman", "Bob", "Jordan"]
+["Omar", "Bob", "Jordan"]
 ```
 But wait!
 I already asked Bob and he doesn't have an amp.
 To prevent this redundancy I'll keep track of the friends I've already asked and won't add them to my list.

 Ok, turns out Jordan has an amp!
 I stop my search here.
-The shortest path between my and a sweet vintage Fender Twin Reverb is `Alice -> Oman -> Jordan`.
-This is kind of a pain – I've got to get Jordan's contact info from Alice, she has to get it from Oman.
+The shortest path between my and a sweet vintage Fender Twin Reverb is `Alice -> Omar -> Jordan`.
+This is kind of a pain – I've got to get Jordan's contact info from Alice, she has to get it from Omar.
 But turns out Jordan is pretty chill and lets me borrow the amp.

 #### Implementation in C
 We can express BFS more formally: